Azure/azure-sdk-for-java/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 provide both synchronous and asynchronous operations for analyzing input documents using custom and prebuilt models through the `beginAnalyzeDocument` and `beginAnalyzeDocumentFromUrl` methods.
 Use the `modelId` parameter to select the type of model for analysis.
+The following table includes some models supported by the service (for a full list of supported models, see [here](fr_models)):

 | Model                   | Features                                                                                                  |
 |-------------------------|-----------------------------------------------------------------------------------------------------------|